 Concept to MVP

-- A concept paper showing basic functions and how the smartphone or device add on can monitor the patient.
+- A concept paper showing basic functions and how the smartphone or device add-on can monitor the patient.

-- A basic version of the app showing user interfaces can be commissioned to show look and feel.
+- A basic version of the app showing user interfaces can be commissioned to show the look and feel.